njustesen/botbowl/docs/bots.md

 ```

 While the logic behind these functions are quite simple, it becomes more complicated to implement the functions ‘turn’ and ‘player_action’, as you need to consider the game board to make decisions.
 In the next tutorial on script-based bots we will focus on these functions, where we will dive into pathfinding and probabilities.

+Try going through the rest of the functions in ProcBot and start thinking about how these could be implemented.